tycrek/tycrek/README.md

 ## :wave: Welcome

 I'm a full-stack web dev & Java dev.
 I have a passion for privacy, security, and open-source software.

+## :gem: Showcase

+### totems.me

+[totems.me](https://totems.me) is a small service I built to generate custom Minecraft Totem's of Undying, based off your in-game skin.

+### ass

+[ass](https://github.com/tycrek/ass) is a [ShareX](https://getsharex.com/) upload server.
+Hard to explain, but they're popular on Discord.

+### port.quest

+[port.quest](https://port.quest/) is pretty simple: a random number generator, specifically for port numbers.
+Even more specifically, ports in the [registered port range](https://en.wikipedia.org/wiki/Registered_port).
+It runs with Cloudflare Workers.

+### *And so much more*

+See my pinned repositories below, tab over to my currently active [repositories](https://github.com/tycrek?tab=repositories&q=&sort=stargazers), or check out my [archive].

 ## :book: Stats